Limone Ski Resort

 Limone SkiResort

-The whole of the Valli Cunese is a firm favourite of mine, summer and winter.
+The whole of the Valli Cunese is a firm favorite of mine, summer and winter.
 One of the big advantages of this area is that it offers a rich and varied experience and a lot more besides just winter sports.

 Need a place to stay?